gfilicetti/cdn-warming-poc/README.md

 1. N number of Kafka messages containing random URLs are created with `producer.py`
 1. The Dataflow pipeline implementation is in `kafka-pubsub-dataflow-job`
+    - It should already be running if you followed the instructions above.
 1. Cloud Run instances execute the python code in `consumer-pubsub.py`

 > **NOTE**: The `consumer-kafka.py` is just a helper program that can be used to consume messages directly from the Kafka topic and make the GET calls to the URLs.
 This is included for testing purposes only.